Coronavirus News: NJ city had infectious disease plan that helped mitigate crisis, mayor says

-"Our daily infection rate three weeks ago was about 172," Mayor Andrew Sayegh said.
+"Our daily infection rate three weeks ago was about 172," Mayor Andre Sayegh said.
 "This past Saturday, which was May 23, was six confirmed cases."

 It is a dramatic shift for the town, and Sayegh credits preparedness.